wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/_index.md

       title: Research
       subtitle: Multilayer optoelectronics — materials, interfaces, and device platforms
       text: |
-        The LENS Laboratory is passionate about the design and engineering of new-generation materials and device architectures for optoelectronics that unlock the performance and functionality of conventional device platforms.
+        The LENS Laboratory designs and engineers next-generation semiconductor materials and multilayer device architectures for optoelectronics.
+We aim to understand and control how light, charge, and matter interact across complex thin-film interfaces, and to translate this understanding into high-performance, stable, and scalable devices.

-        Current directions include **Ultrahigh-efficiency photovoltaics**, **Novel dry and solution-based thin-film growth technologies**, and **Device concepts for enhanced light-matter interactions** — with a longer-term vision spanning solar fuels, photodetectors, and integrated optoelectronic platforms.
+        Our current research directions include **ultrahigh-efficiency photovoltaics**, **dry and solution-based thin-film growth technologies**, and **new device concepts for enhanced light–matter interactions**.
+Looking forward, we are interested in extending these platforms toward solar fuels, photodetectors, light-emitting devices, and integrated optoelectronic systems.

         [Read more about our research →](/research/)
     design: